MIT-REALM/density_planner/README.md

 # density_MP

-Official Code for "Minimizing Collision Risk in Motion Planning with Dynamic Obstacles using Density-based Reachability"
+Official Code for "Density Planner: Minimizing Collision Risk in Motion Planning with Dynamic Obstacles using Density-based Reachability"

 ## Installation
 1. clone the project